You are listening to the Sean Hannity Radio Show Podcast.

 And I'm just here to say that's wrong.

-Oh, isn't that sad?
+Ah, isn't that sad?

-You know, I was one of the few people that said, Don't fire Kathy Griffin.
+You know, I was one of the few people that said, don't fire Kathy Griffin.

 And she has a right to be as obnoxious and rude.

-Now, it does cross a line, and I don't even think it's really that blurry if you're doing things and saying things that could be a potential threat to the president of the United States.
+Now, it does cross a line, and I don't even think it's really that blurry if you're doing things and saying things that could be a potential threat to the President of the United States.

-I mean, you do have uh Johnny Depp talking about oh, when's the last time an actor assassinated the president of the United States or Robert De Niro saying he wants to punch him in the face and the many other incidences of threats and violence.
+Or Robert De Niro saying he wants to punch him in the face and many other incidences of threats and violence.

-We have Katie Hopkins, the gobby one from the Daily Mail, UK, and Haraldo Rivera, Fox News host, legal analyst, and uh colleague and and antagonizer of Sean Hannity in all of real life.
+We have Katie Hopkins, the gobby one from the Daily Mail, UK, and Geraldo Rivera, Fox News host, legal analyst, and colleague and antagonizer of Sean Hannity in all of real life, and even a friend.

 I mean, if he'll admit it publicly, which I know he will because he's my brother.

-Um Geraldo, I I'm very sensitive to the idea.
+Geraldo, I'm very sensitive to the idea.

-I mean, her whining and crying and taking back what she said and and my little picture, and if this can happen to me, it can happen to anybody.
+I mean, her whining and crying and taking back what she said and my little picture.

 First of all, you are my brother from another mother.